mspnp/aks-baseline/07-bootstrap-validation.md

 1. Validate your cluster is bootstrapped.

-   The bootstrapping process that already happened due to the usage of the Flux extension for AKS has set up the following, amoung other things
+   The bootstrapping process that already happened due to the usage of the Flux extension for AKS has set up the following, among other things

    - the workload's namespace named `a0008`